UPPMAX/NAISS_Slurm/docs/slurm.md

 !!! hint

-    You find the above batch script named "simple" in the exercises tarball.
+    You find the above batch script named "simple.sh" in the exercises tarball.

     REMEMBER TO CHANGE THE PROJECT ID TO YOUR OWN!

+    - If you are on Dardel, you also need to add a partition in order to make it run.
+Use the "dardel-simple.sh" from the tarball in that case.

 **Example**: